 My mother taught me to sew when I was 8 - doll clothes by hand, then she moved me on to her old Singer.
 Home Ec in the 7th grade solidified sewing as part of what makes me who I am.
 Interestingly, the school had a room full of treadle machines!

 Throughout the years, clothing and home decor were my thing.
 Cutting a beautiful piece of fabric into little pieces and sewing them together again didn't make sense.
 But when my first great-niece was born, I made my first quilt for her and was hooked!

 As a new quilter, I couldn't find designs that were easy enough, so, I got design software and started tinkering.
-Now that I am retired, I pretty much just quilt, design quilts, and line dance.
-My charity work is for Quilts of Valor - check them out at www.qovf.org.
-I'm not a pattern publishing house.
-I just love simple, traditional quilt designs that use only a few colors.
-Thanks to Craftsy.com, I can share them with you.
-I hope you enjoy them.
+Now that I am retired, I pretty much just quilt, design quilts, and teach quilting.
+Thanks to Craftsy.com, I can share my designs and the quilts I make from them with you!